Braves lifer Snitker receives reward for 44-year investment

 “I thought it was probably off the table when I left that time in that last recycle like that,” Snitker said last week.

-Cox, who managed the Braves from 1990-2010 and won a title in 1995, instilled lessons in Snitker that helped him make the most of the opportunity as interim manager in 2016 and then being named to the full-time position.
-His collection of four NL East division titles, and now the World Series championship, are more than he dared to dream of in 2016.
-He’s the second oldest manager to win a title, after 72-year-old Jack McKeon with Miami in 2003.
+Cox, who managed the Braves from 1990-2010 and won a title in 1995, instilled lessons in Snitker that helped him make the most of the opportunity as interim manager in 2016 and then when he was named to the full-time position.
+His collection of four NL East crowns, and now the World Series championship, are more than he dared to dream of in 2016.
+He’s the second-oldest manager to win his first title, after 72-year-old Jack McKeon with the Marlins in 2003.

 “I couldn’t imagine how great this has been and what’s transpired since that time, because I wasn’t looking for that,” Snitker said.
 “I wasn’t expecting it.
 When I got the call, that’s not what I was expecting to hear.
 I’ve been blessed to be able to be in this position.”